 Configure Device - Set Device Configuration (Import MPxN)

-To meet the obligation to display the MPxN on the Meter as soon as practicable after Commissioning the Meter, the Supplier composes a ‘Set Device Configuration (Import MPxN)’ Service Request (SRV 6.20.1) and sends it to the DCC.
+For a SMETS2+ device, to meet the obligation to display the MPxN on the Meter as soon as practicable after Commissioning the Meter, the Supplier composes a ‘Set Device Configuration (Import MPxN)’ Service Request (SRV 6.20.1) and sends it to the DCC.
 For more information on the process see Section 7.3.1.6.3 of the BAD.

+SMETS1 Devices do not support this Service Request.

 Join Service

+The Join Service and Unjoin Service (Service Requests SRV8.7.1, 8.7.2, 8.8.1 and 8.8.2) are supported for SMETS1 devices (except for joining or unjoining HCALCS which are not supported in SMETS1).
+However, alternative processing is required by the SMETS1 Service Provider on receipt of these Service Requests.
+For details refer to the SMETS1 Supporting Requirements document, sections 17.43 and 17.44.

+The remainder of this section applies only to SMETS2+ Devices.

 After the Devices are added to the CHF Device Log, they can communicate at the network level, but they need to be joined (“paired”) at the application level as well.
 The exact sequence will depend upon the Devices to be joined, and the preference of the Supplier.
 This process covers all possible Devices and treats each installation separately i.e. the process for creating an electricity SMS excludes any processes for creating a gas SMS, while the process for creating a gas SMS excludes any processes for creating an electricity SMS.

 Join Electricity Smart Meter to IHD